XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 ### Step 2 (Option B): Run the Mini-Batch Model

-This is the scalable framework, recommended for $ N \ge 10,000 $ or for systems with limited VRAM.
+This is the scalable framework, recommended for N 10,000 or for systems with limited VRAM.

 ```bash
 python main_minibatch.py